 unless Veikko’s “earpiece ushers” also provide a card with channel numbers written in each language.

 Honoring Watchmen on the Wall: We will now read the names of those receiving their certificates and pins.
 As a reminder, all are invited to the Haas Promenade at 4:00 pm on Thursday afternoon, September 12th where the WOW oath will be administered to the honorees by Sandy Wezowicz.
-Everyone who is still in the city in invited to join us on the tour for the swearing of the oath followed by communion and prayer led by Jane.
+Everyone who is still in the city is invited to join us on the tour for the swearing of the oath followed by communion and prayer led by Jane.

 (Jane will come to the podium to read the names)